sannytee/More-Recipes/README.md

 3. Run ```npm install``` to install dependencies
 4. Then run ```npm start:dev``` to start the application

+## Testing
+> - `npm test` - run the unit test for backend
+> - `client-test` - run the unit test for frontend and display code coverage result

 ## Built with
 * [NodeJS](https://nodejs.org/en/) - A Javscript runtime built runtime that uses an event-driven non-blocking I/O model that makes it lightweight and efficient.
 * [ExpressJS](http://expressjs.com/) - A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 This is used in this application for routing to endpoints.